 Now that’s Amore.

-Here is my roundup of the best places to get your ice cream fix on and point you in the right direction for finding the best gelato in Rome. the Italian capital.
+Here is my roundup of the best places to get your ice cream fix on and to point you in the right direction for finding the best gelato in Rome, the Italian capital.

 1 | Gelateria del Teatro

 With a location on the delightful Via dei Coronari in the Campo de’ Fiori neighbourhood, one of the prettiest areas of the city, del Teatro is certainly one of my absolute favourites on this list of Rome’s best gelato.